 How we got here

 While this document is not meant to articulate specific mistakes we’ve made, lessons we’ve learned, or outline a vision for our future per se, it’s worth a brief retrospective in order to frame how the past has influenced our approach to content and will continue to shape how we evolve.
-Windows 8 in particular is worth mentioning here in that it was such a pivotal and complete re-imagining of the OS.
+Windows 8, in particular, is worth mentioning here in that it was such a pivotal and complete re-imagining of the OS.
 It changed the game on every level: in the industry, for the company, and for the world.
 And like the engineering team, we started from scratch and built the consumer content experience with possibility and purpose at the center of each of our decisions.
-This had many effects, but most profoundly it forced us to tightly align with partners in order to tell one story across all channels; to eliminate duplicative content so customers find what they need in one place; to modernize our content types and delivery mechanisms by providing scenario-based rather than a feature-based content; to innovate in video; and to rethink the voice with which we speak to our customers in every surface—whether in the UI, on the web, when getting assistance, and in our blogs.
+This had many effects, but most profoundly it forced us to tightly align with partners to tell one story across all channels; to eliminate duplicative content so customers find what they need in one place; to modernize our content types and delivery mechanisms by providing scenario-based rather than a feature-based content; to innovate in video; and to rethink the voice with which we speak to our customers in every surface—whether in the UI, on the web, when getting assistance, and in our blogs.

 Where we’re going

 We’ll continue to mirror the engineering teams’ methodologies and operational approach for Windows.
 Just as the defining term and driving force for Windows 8 was “re-imagined,” for Windows Blue (and beyond) we’ll “refine.”
-In Windows 8 we worked hard to envision, plan, and execute our content against a set of pillars, which we accomplished.
-But in many ways, it was just the beginning.
-Now that we have Windows 8 behind us we can more firmly perfect what built.
-For the product, among other things, that’s an immersive experience, touch, navigation, and an entirely new design.
-For us it’s strong internal alignment to create and enforce brand, voice, content breadth, customer connection, and emotional attachment.
-Windows 8 helped us build a solid foundation and chisel out a new way to speak to customers.
-From there we’ll continue to move forward, evolve, and refine how we approach all outward communication with purpose.
+In Windows 8, we envisioned, planned, and executed our content against a set of pillars.
+Now that we have Windows 8 behind us, we can perfect what built.
+That means strong internal alignment to create and enforce brand, voice, content breadth, customer connection, and emotional attachment.
+We’ll continue to move forward, evolve, and refine how we approach all outward communication with purpose.
 Our main focus remains connecting with customers, unyieldingly relying on their satisfaction for our success, and building brand loyalty.

 Brand, voice, and customer connection

-Like great software, content is fluid, organic, and in constant need of updating.
+Content is fluid, organic, and in constant need of updating.
 It’s of the moment; and because for us communication is all about our software and technology, it moves at the speed of light.
-Brand is not something you define and ship and then ignore.
-Voice is not something you articulate once, manifest, and then abandon.
-A conversation with customers is not something you start with one release and then start over with the next one.
-An approach to delivering content is not something you change in a year (which for the software learning curve can seem like seconds), just as your customers begin to learn, understand, and get comfortable with it.
+Brand isn’t something you define and ship and then ignore.
+Voice isn’t something you articulate once and then abandon.
+A conversation with customers isn’t something you start with one release and then start over with the next one.
+An approach to delivering content isn’t something you change in a year (which for the software learning curve can seem like seconds), just as your customers begin to learn, understand, and get comfortable with it.
 Brand needs to be established over time.
 Voice needs to be heard and understood before a connection can take place.
 A conversation continues.
 An approach has to be made better slowly over time, every nuance enhanced with meaning.
 To that end, while we might change slightly, we won’t start anew in how we approach enforcing the brand, speaking in the voice of Windows, or delivering content that fosters a conversation.
 Will we refine and tweak based on satisfaction and feedback?
 Yes.
 But reinvent the wheel?
 No.

 Internal alignment